seed-labs/seed-emulator/misc/openvpn-remote-access/README.md

 172.16.0.0/24 dev ens33 proto kernel scope link src 172.16.0.3
 ```

 However, note that there is no defualt route configured.
-Add defualt routes manually if you want to use the emulator as defualt route:
+Add the defualt routes manually if you want to use the AS151's router as your internet connection:

 ```
 # ip route add 0.0.0.0/1 via 10.151.0.254
 # ip route add 128.0.0.0/1 via 10.151.0.254
 ```

-And you should now be able to connted to other nodes in the emulator now:
+And you should now be able to connect to other nodes in the emulator now:

 ```
 $ traceroute 10.152.0.79